Slavery in Brazil: Enslavement of Africans

 In the first 250 years after the colonization of the land, roughly 70% of all immigrants to the colony were enslaved people.
-Indigenous slaves remained much cheaper during this time than their African counterparts, though they did suffer horrendous death rates from European diseases.
-Although the average African slave lived to only be twenty-three years old because of terrible work conditions, this was still about four years longer than Indigenous slaves, which was a big contribution to the high price of African slaves.
+Indigenous slaves remained much cheaper during this time than their African counterparts, though they did suffer high death rates from European diseases.
+Although the average African slave lived to only be twenty-three years old because of terrible work conditions, this was still about four years longer than Indigenous slaves, which contributed to the high price of African slaves.

 African slaves were also more desirable due to their experience working in sugar plantations.
 In a particular mill in São Vicente in the 1540s, for example, African slaves were said to have held all the most skilled positions including the crucial role of sugar master, even though they were vastly outnumbered by native slaves at the time.
 It is impossible to pinpoint when the first African slaves arrived in Brazil but estimates range anywhere in the 1530s.
 Regardless, African slavery was established at least by 1549, when the first governor of Brazil, Tome de Sousa, arrived with slaves sent from the king himself.